Qiskit/qiskit-metapackage/docs/install.rst

 Pre-requisite
 --------------

-Qiskit makes use of multiple python packages.
+Qiskit makes use of multiple python packages under the hood.
 However, the most basic and important ones are:

 * numpy
 * matplotlib
+* pandas

-Have these two installed for qiskit to work smoothly.
+While making a new python virtualenv or a new conda environment, have these installed for qiskit to work smoothly.

 Install
 -------